G2G3Digital/substeps/docs/getting_started.rst

       @SubStepsConfiguration(featureFile = "./target/test-classes/features",
                              subStepsFile = "./target/test-classes/substeps",
-                             stepImplementations = {BaseWebdriverSubStepImplementations.class },
+                             stepImplementations = {BaseWebdriverSubStepImplementations.class })
-                              beforeAndAfterImplementations ={DefaultExecutionSetupTearDown.class})
       @RunWith(JunitFeatureRunner.class)
       public class AcceptanceTestsRunner {
           // no op
       }

-   If you have bespoke step implementations then add to the list of step implementations above, likewise if you have specific setup and tear down functionality add this to the ``beforeAndAfterImplementations`` parameter.
+   If you have bespoke step implementations then add to the list of step implementations above.
-   Setup and tear down methods will need to have the appropriate annotation, eg ``@BeforeAllFeatures`` etc to signify when in the lifecycle to call that method.
-   See the javadoc for com.technophobia.substeps.runner.setupteardown.Annotations for more details.

    Additional properties can also be specified see <junitFeatureRunner details> for more details

 6. create a configuration file ``localhost.properties`` and place in the classpath (``src/test/resources``).